carpentries-incubator/data-harvesting-for-agriculture/_episodes/03-Geospatial-Lesson.md

 > ~~~
 > {: .output}
 >
-> The new .gpkg file will be visible in your working directory. **Dena: (Check it out: Browse to your working directory in Windows File Explorer or Mac Finder and see the date and time on your new file.)**
+> The new .gpkg file will be visible in your working directory.
+(Check it out: Browse to your working directory in Windows File Explorer or Mac Finder and see the date and time on your new file.)
 >
 {: .callout}